 There are many great outdoor activities to experience in all seasons.
 There is an outdoor athletic sports field as well as family picnic grills.
 A little-known section of the park is the southwest portion, sometimes referred to as the “Shale Creek Preserve.”
 It is within this remote section that nature is at its finest, with its seemingly primitive wooded ravines and a most unique natural feature, the “Eternal Flame Falls.”

 - Wildlife opportunities include scenic driving, forest hiking, biking, and trail explorations.
 There are places for family and group picnicking, as well as great children's play areas.
-We also have 12 tennis courts, a disc golf course (www.nrdg.org) and other various informal diamonds.
+We also have 12 tennis courts, which offer court lighting from April 15th - September 30th each year, a disc golf course (www.nrdg.org) and other various informal diamonds.

 - Winter sports enthusiasts and families can spice up the cold winter months (Dec 1-March 31) with a variety of snow activities including tobogganing, sledding, downhill skiing, snowboarding, snowshoeing, cross-country skiing (ungroomed), hiking, and snowmobiling on designated trails.
 The sled hill is open daily from 10AM-7PM (when conditions allow).
 The Ski Tow is operational Wednesday - Friday 4PM-7PM and 10AM-7PM on weekends and holidays.
 Check under Winter Activities on the Parks home page for daily status.